It’s not only zombies out there, if you look a little deeper you’ll find your fair share of mutants too, here are a few of my favourites:

-Resident Evil 3 took the series in a very different direction, in that not only were you dealing with the usual suspects of zombies, dogs and other creepy folk, but Nemesis was always on your trail.
+Resident Evil 3 took the series in a very different direction, in that not only were you dealing with the usual suspects of zombies, dogs and another creepy folk, but Nemesis was always on your trail.
 He had a thing for going after and killing S.T.A.R.S members and would often chase you at the most inopportune times.
 You couldn’t defeat him, at least not right away.
 All you could do was run and hide and hope he wouldn’t find you.

 The Teenage Mutant Ninja Turtles

 Some mutants aren’t bad guys, as the Ninja Turtles have proven.
-By now, almost everyone knows they evolved through interaction with an ooze in the sewers (as did their master and sensei, Splinter).
+By now, almost everyone knows they evolved through interaction with ooze in the sewers (as did their master and sensei, Splinter).
 Of course, the ooze was also used to create mutants that became their enemies, but through all iterations of games, they showed good guys can come of weird circumstances.

 S.T.A.L.K.E.R (Chernobyl Dairies)

 S.T.A.L.K.E.R is a downright scary game, mostly because it focuses on the idea of what kind of mutants could have come from the Chornobyl incident and it does so in a really creepy, survival first-person shooter way.
 Snorks, for example, are one of the creepiest enemies, mutated from soldiers, still wearing tattered uniforms and gas masks.